TsinghuaC3I/FS-GEN/README.md

 chmod +x logits_gen.sh
 ./logits_gen.sh
 ```
-You can test differently by modifying the router and method in your shell scripts.
+You can run differently by modifying the router and method in your shell scripts.

 ### Visualize
-You can draw the test image directly ```visualize``` the code in the folder
+You can draw the test image directly through running the code in the folder ```visualize```
 ```shell
 python visualize_codes.py
 ```